gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: angle-axis

-      As :mdp-value:`angle` but the second vector is given by :mdp:`pull-coord1-vec`.
+      As :mdp-value:`pull-coord1-geometry=angle` but the second vector is given by :mdp:`pull-coord1-vec`.
       Thus, only the two groups that define the first vector need to be given.

    .. mdp-value:: dihedral